Transferring Bees From Nuc To Hive

 How To Transfer A Nuc Into A Full-Sized Beehive?

-Before transferring bees from your nuc to a hive you must prepare your beehive.
+Before transferring bees from your nuc to a hive, you must prepare your beehive.
 Select the best time as you do for a hive inspection.
 Then follow the steps below:

-3. Remove Unnecessary Frames: Take out some of the frames from the middle if has.
+3. Remove Unnecessary Frames: Take out some of the frames from the middle if it has.
 This will make space in the middle of the hive to put new bee frames.
 The number of frames to be removed from the middle of the beehive depends on the number of frames to be inserted inside the hive.

-4. Clean The Hive: Clean your beehive if you find any germs inside it.
+4. Clean the Hive: Clean your beehive if you find any germs inside it.

 I have used a 5-frame nuc box and a 10-frame Langstroth hive.
 Then transfer those bee frames from the nuc into a complete beehive.
 Exactly how I like to do the transformation is going to share with you now.